 Building on our traditions of producing business practitioners who recognize opportunities and use these to competitive advantage, the College is moving in a direction that will further build visibility for programs in all of our major areas of study.

-Establishing the Financial Information Lab at the College contributes significantly to our reputation as a leader and innovator in business education, thereby raising the profile of the Tobin degree worldwide.
+Establishing the Business Analytics Lab at the Tobin College contributes significantly to our reputation as a leader and innovator in business education, thereby raising the profile of the Tobin degree worldwide.

 The lab enables faculty to provide instruction that is exciting, informative and engaging.
 Equipment and tools in the room support numerous applications, some of which are:

-The laboratory environment holds virtually unlimited promise as a mechanism for provision of training, updating of skills or corporate education in innumerable fields of business, such as financial services, business journalism, e-commerce, management of risk, insurance and quantitative finance.
+The Lab environment holds virtually unlimited promise as a mechanism for provision of training, updating of skills or corporate education in many fields of business, such as financial services, business journalism, e-commerce, management of risk, insurance and quantitative finance.

-For more information about this exciting new venture, please contact John Neumann at 718-990-88829 or [email protected]
+For more information about this exciting new venture, please contact John Neumann at 718-990-5554 or [email protected].

 Submit your business plan by March 1, 2019 and compete to win one of six cash prizes topping out at $5,000.